TylerTaylor/TylerTaylor.github.io/_posts/2017-03-29-a_promise_is_a_promise.markdown

 ---
 layout: post
-title:  "A Promise is a Promise"
+title:  A Promise is a Promise
 date:   2017-03-29 12:08:08 -0400
 ---